anish-lakkapragada/SeaLion/README.md

 ## Documentation
 All documentation is available with the pydoc module.
 However useful they may be, I highly recommend you check the examples posted on GitHub here and seeing how the classes work.

+## Machine Learning Algorithms

+We have a bunch of machine learning models and functions to use on real-world data.
+Of course, new ones are under way!

+1. **Neural Networks**
+  * Layers
+  * Optimizers
+  * Loss functions
+  * Models